Washington DC Speeding Accident Lawyer

 Proving Liability After a Speeding Accident

 Proving liability for a speeding accident requires that the victim plaintiff set forth evidence showing the defendant’s conduct led to the vehicle crash.
 This evidence may take the form of witness statements, property damage to the vehicle, and if necessary, the use of expert testimony.
-When negligence is asserted, the victim demonstrates the defendant driver breached their duty of care, and that this breach caused the accident and damages.
+When asserting negligence, the victim demonstrates the defendant driver’s breach of the duty of care, and that this breach relates to the accident and damages.
 As the final step, plaintiffs will set forth their costs.
 These costs include both economic and non-economic damages and can encompass both past expenses as well as those the victim expects to incur in the future due to the accident.
+This is a complex step in litigation and requires assistance from a Washington DC speeding accident lawyer.

 Economic damages that may be recovered by a plaintiff in a personal injury claim are tangible, and can be easily quantified.
 These damages include medical costs, lost wages, property damage, and lost earning capacity.
 Speeding accidents tend to result in serious injuries, and the victim may qualify for compensation that accounts for future costs of medical treatment such as physical therapy and medications.
 Proving future medical costs may require expert testimony, which is often provided by the victim’s treating physician.